nicfel/AIM-Tutorial/README.md

 ```
 <run id="mcmc" spec="MCMC" chainLength="10000000" storeEvery="5000">
 ```
-To have a run with coupled MCMC, we have to replace that one line with:
+To have a run with coupled MCMC, we have to replace the above line with:
 ```
 <run id="mcmc" spec="beast.coupledMCMC.CoupledMCMC" logHeatedChains="true" chainLength="10000000" storeEvery="5000" deltaTemperature="0.1" chains="2" resampleEvery="10000">
 ```
-* `logHeatedChains="true"` also logs the log files of the heated chains if true.
+* `logHeatedChains="true"` logs the log files of the heated chains if true.
 * `chainLength="100000000"` defines for how many iterations the chains is run
 * `deltaTemperature="0.025"` defines the temperature difference between the chain *n* and chain *n-1*.
 * `chains="2"` defines the number of parallel chains that are run.
 The first chain is the one that explores the posterior just like a normal MCMC chain.
 All other chains are what's called *heated*.
 This means that MCMC moves of those chains have a higher probability of being accepted.
 While these heated chains don't explore the posterior properly, they can be used to propose new states to the one cold chain.